 The Chairperson and Vice-Chairperson shall be appointed by the majority vote of current members, and all members will be appointed by the Governor after recommendations have been made by the Council.
 No member of the Council may serve more than two (2) consecutive full terms of three (3) years 705 (6) (B).

-The Nominating Committee (as defined in Article IX) shall conduct the election at the annual SILC meeting and, in the absence of a majority vote, a run-off election.
+The Nominating Committee (as defined in Article IX) Council shall conduct the election at any SILC meeting and, in the absence of a majority vote, a run-off election.
 To assure an open election process, floor nominations will be accepted.

-A vacancy in any office, because of death, resignation, removal or any other cause, shall be filled by an appointment by the Nominating Committee (as defined in Article IX), which appointment shall be ratified by the Council and such appointee shall serve for the unexpired portion of the term until the election of a successor.
+A vacancy in any office, because of death, resignation, removal or any other cause, shall be filled by an appointment by the Council and such appointee shall serve for the unexpired portion of the term until the election of a successor.

 Article VIII.
 Procedures